AnnonsonTechWriter/PI-Adapter-Structured-Data-Files-Docs-AuthorIt/shared-content/troubleshooting/troubleshooting.md

     - **NextHealthMessageExpected**
     - **IORate**

-### OCS connection
+### AVEVA Data Hub connection

-Perform the following steps to determine if a connection to the OCS endpoint exists:
+Perform the following steps to determine if a connection to the AVEVA Data Hub endpoint exists:

-1. Open OCS.
+1. Open AVEVA Data Hub.
 2. Click **Sequential Data Store** > **Streams**.
 3. Makes sure that  the following streams have been created for your egress endpoint:
     - **DeviceStatus**